Billy Connolly's World Tour of England, Ireland and Wales

 Billy Connolly's World Tour of England, Ireland and Wales is the third of Scottish comedian Billy Connolly's "world tours" commissioned by the BBC.
-It was first aired in 2002, and was released on DVD in 2004, with three episodes on disc one and the remaining five on disc two.
+It was first aired in 2002, and was released on VHS and DVD in roughly a few months later after its initial release, with three episodes on disc one and the remaining five on disc two.